-I have it on good authority that the Easter Bunny will be joining up with the House Keeping team for Easter egg hunts too.
+We stayed just before the Easter holidays and I have it on good authority that the Easter Bunny will be joining up with the House Keeping team for Easter egg hunts too.
 When you check in the children will be given their first clue to help find their eggs in your lodge.
-Quote the promo code: EASTER17 when booking.

-All in all we had a great visit and discovered that actually this resort caters for everyone not just adults and golfers.
+All in all we thoroughly enjoyed staying at Cameron Club Lodges.
+We discovered that actually this resort caters for everyone not just adults and golfers.
 Everyone is really friendly, helpful and the service is amazing.
-The whole area has so much to offer and driving straight up the A82 without stopping is no longer an option.
+The whole area has so much to offer and driving straight up the A82 without stopping is no longer an option for us.

-We would like to thank Cameron Lodges for inviting us to stay, for use of the facilities and activities in return for this blog post and it’s images.
+We would like to thank Cameron Lodges for inviting us to stay on a complimentary basis, for use of the facilities and activities in return for this blog post and it’s images.